osohq/oso/docs/content/any/guides/rbac/index.md

   <!-- TODO(gj): remove fallback when all example apps complete -->
   {{< literalInclude
     dynPath="app_path"
-    fallback="register_class"
+    fallback="register"
-    from="docs: begin-classes"
+    from="docs: begin-types"
-    to="docs: end-classes"
+    to="docs: end-types"
   >}}

   If, for example, repository roles and organization roles were stored